erclaudio/encoded_message/README.md

-Algorith designed to decode a secret message from a text file input in the following format:
+Algoritm designed to decode a secret message from a text file input in the following format:
 1 word1
 2 word2
 ...  ...